Richard Harty

 OVERVIEW

 Richard is an experienced early years practitioner who has teaching and managerial experience within a variety of early years settings in New Zealand, Australia and the UK.
 He has also worked as a reviewer for the National Childcare Accreditation Council in Australia.
 Richard's first degree was in Psychology (Otago, NZ).
-He then qualified with a Bachelors of Education and Diploma of Teaching (Otago, NZ).
+He then qualified with a Bachelor of Education and a Diploma of Teaching (Otago, NZ).
 He also holds a MEd in Early Childhood Research (QUT, Australia).

 CONFERENCE PARTICIPATION